borfei/windows-essentials/README.md

 - `powershell/`: PowerShell scripts (`.ps1`), involves disabling application prelaunch.

 ## FAQ
-- What is Useful Windows?
+> What is Useful Windows?
 Is it a previous iteration of Windows Essentials?
-> Correct.
+- Correct.
 Windows Essentials used to be called **Useful Windows**.
-But due to certain user changes,
-> the author decided to delete their account including the original repository, luckily they had a local copy before the deletion.
+    - But due to certain user changes, the author decided to delete their account including the original repository, luckily they had a local copy before the deletion.
-> The author eventually put the repository back under the name **Windows Essentials** with major changes.
+    - The author eventually put the repository back under the name **Windows Essentials** with major changes.
-- If I were to use one of the tweaks, will it fix lag issues?
+> If I were to use one of the tweaks, will it fix lag issues?
-> Certainly not, the purpose of this repository is to enhance/improve Windows experience,
+- Certainly not, the purpose of this repository is to enhance/improve Windows experience.
-> there isn't any tweak that reduces CPU/RAM usage (except disk/filesystem performance)
+- There isn't any tweak that reduces CPU/RAM usage (except disk/filesystem performance)
-- Can I put my own tweaks here?
+> Can I put my own tweaks here?
-> Yes, if the usage is to alter Windows experience.
+- Yes, if the usage is to alter Windows experience.

 ## License
 This repository is licensed under the Unlicense license, you can create an issue or make a pull request to have features changed.